Kyrgyz President Ready To Resign After Approval Of New Cabinet

 BISHKEK -- Kyrgyz President Sooronbai Jeenbekov is ready to resign once a new cabinet is appointed to end the power vacuum in the Central Asian country, he said on October 9.

-"After legitimate executive authorities are approved and we are back on the path of lawfulness, I am ready to leave the post of President of the Kyrgyz Republic," he said in a statement at his website.
+"After legitimate executive authorities are approved and we are back on the path of lawfulness, I am ready to leave the post of president of the Kyrgyz Republic," he said in a statement on his website.

-The statement came hours after Jeenbekov's office said the president's resignation was not "under question" as talks with political leaders were underway after protests led by parties that lost in a disputed parliamentary election on October 4.
+The statement came hours after Jeenbekov's office said the president's resignation was not "under question" as talks with political leaders were under way after protests led by parties that lost in disputed parliamentary elections on October 4.

 While his offer could facilitate the transfer of power, it was not clear whether it would be possible to fulfill his conditions.